The Two Gentlemen of Verona Society and Class Quotes

-gentlemanlike dogs under the duke's table: he had
+three or four gentlemanlike dogs under the Duke's

+him up!' says the Duke.
 I, having been acquainted with

-the smell before, knew it was Crab, and goes me to the fellow that
+the smell before, knew it was Crab, and goes me to

 As Lance recounts how he saved Crab from punishment for peeing under the Duke's table, we learn that Lance took a whipping for his dog.
 Though we don't see this violence on stage, it seems like much of the humor in the play revolves around Lance's stories about being physically abused by his social "betters."
 This anticipates the kind of slap-stick humor we see in Shakespeare's The Comedy of Errors, where the servants (the Dromio brothers) are always being smacked around.